ipfabric/docs/docs/System_Administration/System_Administration_UI/system_status.md

 ---
-description: On this page, we will explain the System status section of the System Administration interface.
+description: This page explains the System status section of the System Administration UI.
 ---

-# System status
+# System Status

-When you log in to the **System Administration** interface with the `osadmin` user, you will find yourself in the **System status** section.
-It displays information such as the current CPU load, RAM usage, HDD storage space, and the running services.
+When you log in to the **System Administration** UI with the `osadmin` user, you will find yourself in the **System status** section.
+It displays information such as the current CPU load, RAM usage, disk space usage, and the running services.

 The top system processes are also displayed.

 ![System status](system_status.png)

-Additionally, you can **restart** specific system services or **reboot/shutdown** the whole virtual machine.
+Additionally, you can **restart** specific system services or **restart / shut down** the entire virtual machine.

 !!! info

-    The Discovery process services (Tasker, Updater, Workers, Net Worker and Scanner Workers) are not active when the there is no discovery process running.
+    When no discovery process is running, its services (Tasker, Updater, Workers, Net Worker, and Scanner Workers) are expected to be inactive.